markmoxon/aviator-source-code-bbc-micro/README.md

 ## Introduction

-This repository contains the original source code for Aviator on the BBC Micro.
+This repository contains source code for Aviator on the BBC Micro.

 You can build the fully functioning game from this source.
 One release is currently supported: the version from the Complete BBC Micro Games Archive at bbcmicro.co.uk.